-Prerequisites for U of M: Successful completion of Level 3 with a B or above, and in the top 30% of
+Prerequisites for UMN: Successful completion of Level 3 with a B or above, and in the top 30% of your class (top 50% will be eligible for consideration)

-This course is a review of all grammar skills and vocabulary.
+Description: This course is a review of all grammar skills and vocabulary.
 A solid understanding of the concepts and vocabulary introduced in the first three levels of German is necessary.
 Students will be challenged through authentic texts and will be required to use the language with an increasing level of grammatical accuracy in speaking and writing assignments.
 Upon successful completion of the course, students who are eligible for college credit will earn 5 credits from University of Minnesota Twin Cities.
 (See the CIS table for eligibility criteria.)

-CIS Spanish 4 - WL330/WL331
+CIS Spanish 4

-Grade Level: 10-12 for BHS credit and 11-12 for U of M credit
+Grade Level: 10-12 for BHS credit